 Last year I proposed a new law in Parliament calling for a minimum service obligation from banks and building societies to provide a free 24/7 cashpoint in towns and villages with a population of over 5,000 residents.

 Earlier this year, following the news that the Bayeux Tapestry may be displayed in the UK whilst its current home in France is being refurbished, I took the opportunity to put a bid in during PMQs for the tapestry to be displayed at Battle.

 I have called for Parliament to give more powers to local authorities to tackle anti-social pavement parking in town centres.
 Those most impacted by anti-social pavement parking tend to be those who have disabilities or are with young children.

 Ensuring that constituents receive the best Health and Adult Social Care for their needs, has been a huge priority for me since my election in 2015.
 With a proportion of elderly constituents way above the national average, I speak regularly in Parliament as to the needs of the constituency.

-Copyright 2019 Huw Merriman Member of Parliament for Bexhill and Battle.
+Copyright 2020 Huw Merriman MP for Bexhill and Battle.
 All rights reserved.